codesnishaun/CplusplusPractice/README.md

 Problem 15: Sum of Digits of a Number✅

-Problem 16: Find GCD and LCM
+Problem 16: Find GCD and LCM✅

 Problem 17: Convert Celsius to Fahrenheit